 12- Giving Up Too Soon

-Finally, giving up too soon is a mistake many make with intermittent fasting.
+Finally, giving up too soon is one of the intermittent fasting mistakes made most often.

 It’s possible that you aren’t getting the results you expect, so you just throw in the towel.